bodkan/slendr/README.md

   gene_flow(from = nea, to = nonafr, rate = 0.02, start = 55000, end = 50000),
   gene_flow(from = den, to = pap, rate = 0.05, start = 35000, end = 30000)
 )
+#> Warning: The argument `rate` is about to be deprecated because of its confusing
+#> naming and behavior.
+If you want to specify the rate of migration per
+#> unit of time, please use the new argument `migration_rate`.
+If you want
+#> to specify the total amount of ancestry which the `to` population should
+#> received from the `from` population, use the new argument `proportion`
+#> (this corresponds to the original interpretation of the deprecated `rate`
+#> argument, and a simple replacement of `rate` with `proportion` will thus
+#> retain the original meaning of your code all).
+#> Warning: The argument `rate` is about to be deprecated because of its confusing
+#> naming and behavior.
+If you want to specify the rate of migration per
+#> unit of time, please use the new argument `migration_rate`.
+If you want
+#> to specify the total amount of ancestry which the `to` population should
+#> received from the `from` population, use the new argument `proportion`
+#> (this corresponds to the original interpretation of the deprecated `rate`
+#> argument, and a simple replacement of `rate` with `proportion` will thus
+#> retain the original meaning of your code all).

 model <- compile_model(
   populations = list(anc_all, afr, anc_arch, nea, den, nonafr, eur, pap),